GoogleChrome/web-vitals/README.md

 _**Note:** this is experimental and subject to change._

 Currently Core Web Vitals are only tracked for full page navigations, which can affect how [Single Page Applications](https://web.dev/vitals-spa-faq/) that use so called "soft navigations" to update the browser URL and history outside of the normal browser's handling of this.
-The Chrome team are experimenting with being able to [measure these soft navigations](https://github.com/WICG/soft-navigations) separately and report on Core Web Vitals separately for them.
+The Chrome team are working on a feature to enable [measuring these soft navigations](https://github.com/WICG/soft-navigations) separately and report on Core Web Vitals separately for them.

-This experimental support allows sites to measure how their Core Web Vitals might be measured differently should this happen.
+This allows sites to measure how their Core Web Vitals might be measured differently should this happen.

 At present a "soft navigation" is defined as happening after the following three things happen:

 - A user interaction occurs
 - The URL changes
-- Content is added to the DOM
 - Something is painted to screen.

 For some sites, these heuristics may lead to false positives (that users would not really consider a "navigation"), or false negatives (where the user does consider a navigation to have happened despite not missing the above criteria).
 We welcome feedback at https://github.com/WICG/soft-navigations/issues on the heuristics, at https://crbug.com for bugs in the Chrome implementation, and on [https://github.com/GoogleChrome/web-vitals/pull/308](this pull request) for implementation issues with web-vitals.js.

-_**Note:** At this time it is not known if this experiment will be something we want to move forward with.
-Until such time, this support will likely remain in a separate branch of this project, rather than be included in any production builds.
-If we decide not to move forward with this, the support of this will likely be removed from this project since this library is intended to mirror the Core Web Vitals as much as possible._

 Some important points to note: